.jpg)

 be given in doses of 1 to 4 fluid ounces, 3 times a day."

-Small doses of the tincture, from 5-1O drops, would be
+Small doses of the tincture, from 5-15 drops, would be

 preferable to larger doses, and this much would likely be

-cousin Peach is also very good for this).
-Despite my
+cousin peach is also very good for this).
+The

 opinions about its safety, it makes sense to be informed